 For example, Almodóvar has used cis actress Carmen Maura to play a transsexual and trans actress Bibi Andersen to play a cis woman.
 He has used such subversive devices in various of his films.
 He’s not mocking transsexuality but instead our shallow notions of identity.
 It’s as if he was saying: look, transgender/sexual people are fabulous; it’s us who deserve to be mocked for our inability to distinguish between gender and sexuality.
 And there are also films where people change their gender halfway through, such as Sally Potter’s Orlando (1992).

-It is acceptable to use blackface and yellowface in cinema in order to the practices themselves, but not in an attempt to represent these minorities.
+It is acceptable to use blackface and yellowface in cinema in order to discuss or mock the practices themselves, but not in an attempt to represent these minorities.
 I am yet to see a filmmaker that does that does that effectively, in the same way Almodóvar did it for gender representation.

 So, what’s the limit?